gyleodhis/Athena/README.md

 |_README.md

 # Execution
-The notebooks located in the Bigdata Directory should be run in the following order.
+The notebooks located in the Bigdata Directory should be run in the following order:
-    0.

     1. Landing to Bronze